mrkllntschpp/Machine-Learning-For-Everyone/README.md

 ## Course Feedback

+>“A great demonstration of Army leadership in the field of machine learning, and an incredible job by Mark,” said Gen. John M. Murray (Ret.), 4-star commanding general of the Army Futures Command.
+“What started as a good idea, some initiative, and a desire to spread knowledge, was met with incredibly positive feedback.
+His short course showcased not only the challenges associated with building neural networks, but the Army’s efforts to harness these capabilities.”

+I've received hundreds of course feedback comments from anonymous surveys, from emails, and from course chat.
+These are used to improve the course over time.
+Just a sample of comments from Year 1 (hundreds more like this in Years 2 and 3):

 <div style="float: right; margin-left: 20px;">
   <img src="starwars_feedback.png" alt="the course feedback from star wars May The Fourth in first year" width="50%">
 </div>

-I've received hundreds of course feedback comments from anonymous surveys, from emails, and from course chat.
-These are used to improve the course over time.
-Just a sample of comments from Year 1 (hundreds more like this in Years 2 and 3):
 1. Quite frankly, it was the best and most entertaining presentation on this subject I have ever experienced.
 Terrific job.
 1. <ins>**This course was the best ML/AI I have ever taken.**</ins> I do not know anything about Star Wars but the funny captions, comments and pictures made the training even more enjoyable.
 1. The content was intriguing and very eye-catchy.
 The instructor was excellent teacher.
 The concept was well-presented, very easy to understand at the surface level.
 Started with literally no background or training in ML, I have learned a lot more than I would ever had thought I can be.
 Thanks again for the great content and thanks for making me (generalized as someone who doesn't know anything about ML) understand and stay focused throughout the whole course.
 Thanks!